edgedb/edgedb/docs/guides/auth/index.rst

 Magic link offers only one setting: ``token_time_to_live``.
 This determines how long after sending the magic link is valid.

-You will also need to configure SMTP in order to send magic link emails.
-For local testing, you can use the same method used for SMTP previously for :ref:`the email and password provider
+Since magic links rely on email, you must also configure SMTP.
+For local testing, you can use the same method used for SMTP previously for :ref:`the email and password provider <ref_guide_auth_overview_email_password>`.
-<ref_guide_auth_overview_email_password>`.

 Here is an example of setting a local SMTP server, in this case using a product called `Mailpit <https://mailpit.axllent.org/docs/>`__ which is